EnginesOS/EnginesInstaller/README.md

 The installer will take 20mins for a cloud installation, a local install will take longer dependening on the speed of your Internet connection
 The total download is about 2.5GB

-Once finished the installer will present the url to open to complete the installation.
+Once finished the installer will present the url to open to configure the installation. the user name and password for the initial login are admin:password

 <b>Management Port</b>